 Options Assessment Public education to ensure people are well informed about the requirement to keep animals confined.
 The Animal Control Unit works to ensure people are well informed about the behaviour that is required to properly care for animals and to protect public health.
 However, specific tools are needed to allow officers to deal with cases of wandering animals to prevent them becoming a nuisance or a danger to public safety.
-Regulatory action with the Council advocating that central government should develop new Such a process would be slow and time consuming and may not be supported by key stakeholders. legislation to eliminate the need for a bylaw. supported by neg statements.
+Regulatory action with the Such a process would be slow and Council advocating that central time consuming and may not be government should develop new supported by key stakeholders. legislation to eliminate the need for a bylaw.
 Amend the existing Animals This ensures that officers can

-Bylaw to provide Council with legislation to manage the confinement of animals to their owners' property. promptly deal with wandering animals, impound them, and dispose of them appropriately if they are not claimed within a reasonable time.
+Bylaw to provide Council with legislation to manage the confinement of animals to their promptly deal with wandering animals, impound them, and dispose of them appropriately if they are not owners' property. claimed within a reasonable time.
 The Animals Bylaw encourages people to comply with Council requirements as otherwise their animals may be impounded and disposed of.